GrebanusAmaliaT/The-Gate-of-the-Kiss--AUTOCAD/README.md

 This drawing can be useful for **architectural studies, 3D modeling, cultural preservation, or educational purposes**.

+## !!
+For more details about the creation process of this project, download the documentation PDF (available in Romanian).

 ## 🎨 About the Artwork
 The **Gate of the Kiss** is part of the **Brâncuși Sculptural Ensemble** in Târgu Jiu, alongside *The Endless Column* and *The Table of Silence*.
 It is a **symbol of love and unity**, featuring two stylized lips carved on each pillar, representing the idea of an eternal kiss.